Stéphanie P. Lacour: Using soft, flexible electronic circuits in vivo

 In 2010, Lacour was awarded a European Research Council Grant to support her initiative, ESKIN aimed at designing and improving current electronic systems to increase their stretchability to make them compatible with biological tissues while maintaining electrical functionality.
 Shortly after, Lacour was invited to give a TEDx talk at CERN In 2011 where she discussed her current research applying soft, flexible electronic circuits in addressing hearing loss in humans.
-Because her soft machines are able to integrate with human nerves, Lacour says that, “These machines will help us to continue to be human”.
+Because her soft machines are able to integrate with human nerves, Lacour says that, "These machines will help us to continue to be human".
 For example, Lacour and her team designed auditory brainstem implants adhered to polyimide substrates that have specific and enhanced interfaces with auditory neurons.
 These tiny, flexible electrodes are inserted into cochlea, and deliver electrical pulses along the nerve to transduce sound from the environment into signals that the brain can interpret.
 By creating machines that have physical properties that are compatible with biological tissues, Lacour is able to establish a communication link between the external world, the device, and the brain to enhance the quality of life for people suffering from hearing loss.

 In 2012, Lacour gave a talk at TEDxHelvetia discussing the use of silicon rubber as a substrate for electronic circuit construction, and the trick of combining these flexible materials with typical electronic conductive materials to enable electrical function.
-She deems this the “soft to hard challenge” - making electronic 3D structures that interface the most delicate tissues like nerves, spinal chords, and the brain.
+She deems this the "soft to hard challenge" - making electronic 3D structures that interface the most delicate tissues like nerves, spinal cords, and the brain.
 To tackle this challenge, Lacour took a new approach, in an article published in 2013, where instead of using full and uniform elastomers, Lacour experimented with flexible, heterogeneous foams.
 Since foam is a network of air bubbles, Lacour found that building metallic pathways between the bubbles kept the conductive materials intact and elasticity over 100% could be achieved.
 With this enhanced flexibility and maintained conductivity, these new flexible circuits can be implemented in electrodes, sensors, and biocompatible connections.